RMIT-SEPT/majorproject-9-mon-15-30-4/docs/README.md

 * Project Structure
 * How To: Registering A Customer Account
 * How To: Registering An Employee Account
+* How To: Add a service to an employee
+* How To: Remove a service from an employee
 * How To: Create a Booking
 * How To: Edit Employee's Working Hours